ipfs-inactive/ipfs-redux-bundle/README.md

 ### Enable js-ipfs

-To enable js-ipfs, intialise the bundle with the following opts
+To enable js-ipfs with the [default configs](https://github.com/ipfs/js-ipfs#ipfs-constructor), initialise the bundle with the following opts:

 ```js
   ipfsBundle({